7 Garlic Growing Stages from Planting to Harvest

 Flowering Stage

-When garlic bulbs have reached maturity the scapes will have unwound pointing upwards and the buds will have burst revealing a typical allium globe of multiple tiny white flowers tinged with pink and often intermingled with small bulbils.
-These bulbils are immature garlic cloves that can be saved and used for growing garlic in future years.
-Bulbils have the added benefit of being perfectly adapted to your climate and completely disease-free.
+When garlic bulbs reach maturity, their scapes unwind and point upward, while the buds burst open to reveal a classic allium globe of tiny white flowers tinged with pink.
+Often interspersed among these flowers are small bulbils—immature garlic cloves that can be saved and used to grow future garlic crops.
+Bulbils offer the advantage of being perfectly adapted to your local climate and completely disease-free.

-Mature garlic bulbs produced from flowering stems will be small but it is necessary if you want to save flower seed and/or bulbils.
-Flowers also produce garlic seed which is small and black like onion seed.
-Unfortunately, garlic seeds are often not viable and will not germinate.
-Growing garlic from bulbils or garlic seeds requires patience as it can take 3 to 4 years to produce harvestable garlic bulbs from this method.
-It’s much faster to grow garlic from garlic cloves.
+Mature garlic bulbs from flowering stems tend to be smaller, but allowing garlic to flower is necessary if you want to collect seeds or bulbils.
+Garlic flowers also produce small, black seeds similar to onion seeds, though they are often not viable and fail to germinate.
+Growing garlic from bulbils or seeds requires patience, as it can take three to four years to produce harvestable bulbs.
+For a faster and more reliable crop, planting garlic cloves remains the best method.

 Harvesting Stage

-Select a few of your largest, healthiest-looking bulbs to use as seed for next year.
+For next season’s crop, select a few of your largest, healthiest bulbs to use as seed garlic.

 Frequently Asked Questions